-Mark Sarvary, 51, joined Tempur-Pedic International in June 2008 and serves as President and Chief Executive Officer of Tempur-Pedic International.
+Mark Sarvary, 52, has served as a member of Tempur-Pedic International's Board of Directors since August 2008.
+Mr. Sarvary joined Tempur-Pedic International in June 2008 and serves as President and Chief Executive Officer of Tempur-Pedic International.
 Prior to joining Tempur-Pedic, from January 2008 until June 2008, Mr. Sarvary served as an Operating Partner with CVC Capital Partners, a global private equity firm.
 Prior to CVC, from March 2004 to October 2007, Mr. Sarvary was the Executive Vice President and President of Campbell Soup Company, North America division, responsible for \$6 billion in business, including Campbell Soup, Pepperidge Farm, Pace, Prego and V8 as well as Godiva's global business.
 From 2002 until 2004, Mr. Sarvary was the President of Campbell's Pepperidge Farm division.
 Prior to joining Campbell's, from 1999 to 2002, Mr. Sarvary was the CEO of J. Crew Group, Inc., and from 1993 to 1999 he worked for Nestle, most recently as the President of the Stouffer's Frozen Food division.
 Earlier in his career, Mr. Sarvary worked as a strategy consultant with Bain & Company and in sales and marketing roles with IBM in Europe.
-Mr. Sarvary received his BSc in Physics from Kent University in the United Kingdom and an MBA from INSEAD Business School in France.
 Mr. Sarvary is an accomplished business leader, through his private equity experience coupled with his considerable experience as an executive for large global companies, who brings a great breadth of skills in sales, marketing, product innovation, strategy and operations to the Board.

-Robert B. Trussell, Jr., 59, has served as a member of Tempur-Pedic International's Board of Directors or its predecessors since 1992, and has served as Vice Chairman of the Board of Directors since April 2006.
+Robert B. Trussell, Jr., 60, has served as a member of Tempur-Pedic International's Board of Directors or its predecessors since 1992, and has served as Vice Chairman of the Board of Directors since April 2006.
 Mr. Trussell served as Chief Executive Officer of Tempur-Pedic International until May 2006, and served in that capacity at Tempur-Pedic International or its predecessor since November 2002.
 From 1994 to December 2004, Mr. Trussell served as President of Tempur-Pedic International or one of the predecessors to Tempur-Pedic International.
 Prior to joining Tempur-Pedic International, Mr. Trussell was general partner of several racing limited partnerships that owned racehorses in England, France and the United States.
 He was also the owner of several start-up businesses in the equine lending and insurance business.
 Mr. Trussell received his B.S. degree from Marquette University.
 As former Chief Executive Officer and a principal founder of the Company, Mr. Trussell brings management experience and a historical perspective to the Board.

-Executive Officers
+Table of Contents Executive Officers

-Name Age Position Mark Sarvary 51 President and Chief Executive Officer Dale E. Williams 48 Executive Vice President and Chief Financial Officer Richard W. Anderson 51 Executive Vice President and President, North America Matthew D. Clift 51 Executive Vice President of Global Operations Lou H. Jones 60 Executive Vice President, General Counsel and Secretary David Montgomery 50 Executive Vice President and President of International Operations Brad Patrick 46 Executive Vice President and Chief Human Resources Officer Bhaskar Rao 45 Chief Accounting Officer and Senior Vice President of Strategic Planning, Corporate Development
+Name Age Position Mark Sarvary 52 President and Chief Executive Officer Dale E. Williams 49 Executive Vice President and Chief Financial Officer Richard W. Anderson 52 Executive Vice President and President, North America Matthew D. Clift 52 Executive Vice President of Global Operations Lou H. Jones 61 Executive Vice President, General Counsel and Secretary David Montgomery 51 Executive Vice President and President of International Operations Brad Patrick 47 Executive Vice President and Chief Human Resources Officer Bhaskar Rao 46 Chief Accounting Officer and Senior Vice President Finance